oracle-livelabs/converged/obaas/microtx/microtx.md

     kubectl get secret -n azn-server oractl-passwords -o jsonpath='{.data.admin}' | base64 -d
     ```

-  Connect to the Oracle Backend for Spring Boot admin service using this command.
+  Connect to the Oracle Backend for Spring Boot and Microservices admin service using this command.
 Use `obaas-admin` as the username and the password you obtained in the previous step.

     ```shell
     oractl> <copy>connect</copy>